 Documentation is our friend throughout this process – keep copies of mentions, conversations, tweets, etc. along with emails received during that time.
 Determine when the crisis started and where it started.

-Evaluate how internal communications were handled, if the response guide worked, and analyze both traffic patterns and volume patterns.
+Evaluate how internal communications were handled.
+Did the response guide work?
+What were the traffic and volume patterns?

 Our skilled analysts can aid in creating best-in-class social listening reports to keep your brand ahead of the game.